closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 `WebView` fires this event whenever the web app calls a global function provided by the `WebView`: `window.ReactNativeWebView.postMessage`.

-So in React Native you'd create a web view component like this:
+So in React Native you'd create a `WebView` component like this:

 ```jsx
 <WebView